Crimes Against Children/Online Predators

-The criminal process enables the arrest of the abducting parent but does not specifically order the return of the child, although the child is usually returned when the parent is apprehended.
+The criminal process enables the arrest of the abducting parent or guardian but does not specifically order the return of the child, although the child is usually returned when the parent is apprehended.
 The civil process, on the other hand, facilitates the return of the child but does not pursue the arrest or return of the abductor.
 As a result, a criminal process would not be pursued if circumstances indicate it will jeopardize an active Hague Convention civil process.

 Based on these considerations, we pursue criminal action in international parental kidnappings on a case-by-case basis.
-We take into account all the factors and guidance among the impacted state and federal law enforcement agencies, state and/or federal prosecutors, the Department of State, the Department of Justice, and the left-behind parent.
+We take into account all the factors and guidance among the impacted state and federal law enforcement agencies, state and/or federal prosecutors, the Department of State, the Department of Justice, and the searching parent.

 It’s important to understand that the FBI has no investigative jurisdiction outside the United States, except on the high seas and other locations specifically granted by Congress.
 We work through our existing partnerships with international authorities through the U.S. Department of State, our Legal Attaché program, and Interpol.

-If you are a left-behind parent, please see the Department of Justice’s International Parental Kidnapping webpage for more information.
+If you are the searching parent, please see the Department of Justice’s International Parental Kidnapping webpage for more information.